magarpratik/magarpratik.github.io/README.md

 #### Core member of the platform engineering team

-- Developed APIs and backend services for live products, while also laying the foundation for migrating legacy applications to the cloud
+- Developed APIs and backend services for live products, facilitating the migration of legacy applications to a cloud-based SaaS solution with minimal customer disruption
 - Extracted commonly used code into internal packages, improving eﬃciency, maintainability and developer experience

 ## Education